lukkydiwan/Backend-Heavy/README.md

-# Scalable REST API with Authentication & Role-Based Access Control
+# Scalable Full-Stack REST API with Authentication & Role-Based Access Control

-## 📌 Assignment Overview
+## 📌 Project Overview
-This project implements a **Scalable REST API with Authentication and Role-Based Access Control**, along with a **basic frontend UI** to test and interact with the APIs.
+This project is a **full-stack scalable REST API system** developed as part of an assignment.
+It demonstrates backend engineering principles such as **secure authentication, role-based access control, CRUD operations**, and **API documentation**, along with a **basic React frontend** to interact with the APIs.

-The backend is the primary focus and demonstrates clean API design, secure authentication using JWT, role-based authorization (User/Admin), CRUD operations on a secondary entity (Tasks), and API documentation using Swagger.
+The backend is the primary focus, while the frontend is intentionally kept simple and functional.

 ---